TP-Tong/Website/content/info/gpu-servers/thu/index.md

 date: false
 ---

 Please contact [Yuyang Li](https://yuyangli.com) for more information.
-Note that you can only access them

 <!-- more -->

 ## Preliminaries

 To make sure that you're capable of using a server for computation, it's suggested that you go through [this guide](/info/gpu-servers/gpu-server-prelinilaries/) several stuffs as preliminaries.

-Remember that it's common to be frustrated dealing with a command line Linux and other new tech stuffs, but you will master it after try-and-errors.
-Good luck!

 ## Login to the Servers